wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-inbound-endpoint-reference-configuration.md

-# Salesforce Inbound Endpoint Configuration
+# Salesforce Inbound Endpoint Reference

 The following configurations allow you to configure Salesforce Inbound Endpoint for your scenario.